Looking for the top shoulder exercises for men? You’ve come to the right place.

 Overhead Push Press

-Another essential shoulder workout is an overhead press, as performing this move will ultimately help you build much bigger shoulders.
+Another of the best shoulder exercises for men is the overhead press.
+This shoulder exercise will ultimately help you to build much bigger shoulders.
 However, as we all know, the key to really seeing an increase in size is to lift heavier weights, but with a standalone overhead press, this can be tricky (and best avoided).

 To help push heavier weight above your head, you can perform a push press, which sees your knees bent, and using your legs to literally help push the weight up.
 The overhead push press also helps to strengthen your rotator cuff – a group of muscles and tendons that surround and support the shoulder joint – which will help you to lift heavier and heavier weights in the future.

-How to perform: You can perform the overhead push press using either a barbell or a pair of dumbbells.
+How to perform this shoulder exercise: You can perform the overhead push press using either a barbell or a pair of dumbbells.
 The former will be slightly easier because the weight is spread equally between your shoulders, whereas dumbbells introduce an added requirement for stability, as you’re using free weights.

 If using a barbell, stand with your feet shoulder width apart and hold the barbell in your fingers with your elbows facing forwards, similar to if you were going to perform a front squat.
 Then, you will want to squat down slightly with your knees bent and push back up through your heels.